Our

 Stephen Titter

-Stephen’s families come from Taranaki and Te Moana a Toi, all ultimately descended from Northern Europe.
+Stephen’s families come from Taranaki and the Bay of Plenty, all ultimately descended from northern Europe.
 He and his wife Lynne have two adult children and live in Tāmaki Makaurau.

-Stephen has a business background in property, finance, accounting, business transactions and structuring, and taxation.
-He was a senior partner with Ernst & Young, practicing in Aotearoa New Zealand, Singapore and Australia, advising clients’ leadership and boards, and was engaged in management, governance and quality control roles for the firm.
+Stephen has a business background in property, finance, accounting, business transactions & structuring, and taxation.
+He was a senior partner with EY (Ernst & Young), advising clients’ leadership & boards in Aotearoa New Zealand, Singapore and Australia, whilst engaged in management, governance and quality control roles for EY.

 Romy Udanga